Exterran Corporation (EXTN) – Don’t Believe the Hype: Check The Facts

 The top institutional shareholder in the company is Chai Trust Co LLC with over 7.16 million shares valued at $31.64 million.
 The investor’s holdings represent 21.60% of the EXTN Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 4.39 million shares valued at $19.39 million to account for 13.24% of the shares outstanding.
 The other top investors are Dimensional Fund Advisors LP which holds 2.41 million shares representing 7.26% and valued at over $10.63 million, while Vanguard Group, Inc. (The) holds 4.64% of the shares totaling 1.54 million with a market value of $6.8 million.

-The stock witnessed a -17.30% gain in the last 1 month and extending the period to 3 months gives it a -39.76%, and is -8.11% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.50% over the week and 6.71% over the month.
+The stock witnessed a -8.19% gain in the last 1 month and extending the period to 3 months gives it a -29.35%, and is 13.24% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.85% over the week and 6.27% over the month.

 Exterran Corporation (EXTN) Analyst Forecasts